ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

    ```
    {: codeblock}

-1. Create a ssh-key resource or use an existing ssh-key by referring to the ssh-key data source [ibm_is_ssh_key](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_ssh_key){: external}.
+1. Use an existing ssh-key by referring to the ssh-key data source [ibm_is_ssh_key](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_ssh_key){: external}.
 If you don't have any available SSH keys, use the resource [ibm_is_ssh_key](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_ssh_key){: external} to create one.

    RSA and Ed25519 are the two types of SSH keys that you can use.
 However, you can't use the Ed25519 SSH key type with Windows or VMware images.
 You can use only RSA SSH keys for these images.
 For more information, see [Getting started with SSH keys](/docs/vpc?topic=vpc-ssh-keys).
    {: note}